vm1702/clear-fashion/slides/README.md

 Good Luck.

-📅 See you in 22th March.
+📅 See you end of March 2023.

 ---